Skip to main content

 If this configuration is not specified, no version check will occur.

 Starting in 2024, when you select Keep on latest version in dbt Cloud, dbt will ignore the require-dbt-version config.
-Refer to Keep on latest version (available in beta) for more details.
+Refer to Keep on latest version for more details.

 dbt Labs is committed to zero breaking changes for code in dbt projects, with ongoing releases to dbt Cloud and new versions of dbt Core.
 We also recommend these best practices: